 - You may never reach a point where you feel over the trauma -that's okay.

 - The feelings of trauma may never leave but remain open to love and connection.

 - People may expect you to be over it already -that's okay.
 They haven't been through what you've been through.

 - People may miss the version of you they remember.
-That version is forever change and you never have to justify or explain that to anyone.
+That version is forever changed and you never have to justify or explain that to anyone.

 - You have permission to keep loving your child.